 This section of the website is designed to provide up-to-date information on interventions and resources for children experiencing violence for domestic advocates and other service providers who work with families.
 The information provided has been collected through a national review of programs and interventions for children experiencing family violence and other forms of trauma.
 Read the Updated Comprehensive Review of Interventions for more information about the models listed in this database.

 All of the content of this website must be considered within the context of always prioritizing the safety of the parent and child survivors first.

 Under Find a Program Model, users can view all interventions, or search for and view programs by numerous categories.
 Each program profile includes an overview of the evaluation of the program including links to evidence registries that have reviewed and/or rated the level of evidence supporting the program.
-Additionally we have developed a table with all program models listed and where they have been rated by evidence based and promising practices registries/databases.
 Each of these registries has a different rating or review system.
 If an intervention is not represented in a registry this does not mean it is not evidence based or a promising practice as we did not review an exhaustive list.
 This table is just one way to help advocates understand levels of evidence and evaluations for each model in our database.

 Browse by Age.
 Choose an age-group below to view all program models that fit this criteria: